Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **milestones**: Manages agreements about job steps between clients and freelancers, tracking job progress and terms.​

+- **proposals**: When a client creates a job, freelancers can propose on milestones and rewards

+- **orders**: When a freelancer proposes a job, clients can queue up on orders.

 - **transactions**: Logs financial transactions, including payments, refunds, and escrow details.​

 - **reviews**: Captures feedback and ratings exchanged between clients and freelancers post-completion of jobs.​